redpanda-data/connect/resources/docs/inputs/README.md

 ### Streaming

-If you enable streaming with the 'stream' field then benthos will consume the body of the response using the same rules as the 'stdin' and 'file' input types.
+If you enable streaming then Benthos will consume the body of the response as a line delimited list of message parts.
+Each part is read as an individual message unless multipart is set to true, in which case an empty line indicates the end of a message.

 For more information about sending HTTP messages, including details on sending multipart, please read the 'docs/using_http.md' document.